 Primary discovery methods:

-- Customer interviews (5–7 per problem area): Structured conversations focused on understanding the user's current workflow, not validating your proposed solution.
+- Customer interviews (5 to 7 per problem area): Structured conversations focused on understanding the user's current workflow, not validating your proposed solution.
 Ask "walk me through the last time you did X" rather than "would you use Y feature?"

 - Behavioral data analysis: Where are users dropping off?
 Which features have low adoption?
 What do power users do that average users do not?
 Your analytics tool reveals problems users will never self-report.